NastiaRu/447-Wonder-Game-assembly/README.md

   * When a bomb is first placed, it just sits there, but its timer is counting down.
   * After a short time, it begins to flash, to indicate it is about to explode.
   * When it explodes, multiple things happen:
     * It can damage the **player, bushes, rocks, and blob enemies**.
-It does this on five places: the one it’s sitting on, and the four squares to the north/south/east/west direction of the place it’s sitting on (see picture below).
+It does this on five tiles: the one it’s sitting on, and the four squares to the north/south/east/west direction of the place it’s sitting on (see picture below).
     * It **frees itself and disappears**.
-    * It **creates five “explosion” objects** on those tiles, which are just a visual effect of bomb explosion.
+    * It **creates five “explosion” objects** on those tiles, which are just a visual effect of the bomb explosion.

 Bomb explosion:
 */picture/*

-It is okay to place bombs on top of walls, rocks etc. That’s a *feature*, not a bug :)
+It is okay to place bombs on top of walls, rocks, etc. That’s a *feature*, not a bug :)

 ### Blob enemies